xboy2012/xboy2012.github.io/README.md

 - Code formats are mostly ensured by Prettier.
 - Static analyze of the JavaScript and TypeScript Code, using ESLint.
 - Prebuild check by TypeScript Compiling.
 - Best practices are enforced by Stylelint.
-(TODO)
 - Some conventions and project-specific rules are implemented by custom rules and scripts.
 - Git commit should follow the conventional commits standard.

 ## Test

-The whole project has a 100% test coverage, with detailed tests.
+The whole project has a 100% unit test coverage, with detailed tests.
 I totally understand the importance of complementary test coverage, and enforce it in my project.

 ## Accessibility